 Self-reflective, approachable, and adaptive leadership that works in sacred partnership helps congregations thrive.
 Actively seek diverse views, approach conversations with honest curiosity, and be open to new ideas that might lead to change.

 Ensure that your leadership meetings have clear goals and allow for true reflection.
 Additionally, offer your congregants a clear path to providing feedback to your leadership, as well as transparency into your decision-making processes.

 Finally, embrace positivity by adopting a growth mindset and a culture of constructive and respectful disagreement.

 Leadership in your congregation should be viewed as an enriching Jewish experience - one that has multiple paths and entry points.
 Invest in constant, deliberate, and forward-thinking leadership development to create a pipeline of leaders who work in sacred partnership.
 Rotate your leadership as much as possible, and intentionally plan your leadership succession.

-The future of congregational life depends on good governance in congregations.
+The future of congregational life depends on good governance.
 We need to be able to let go of old assumptions and shift from a control mindset to a growth mindset.